 Should you be recommended for the position, Board of Regents policy requires official transcripts, three letters of recommendation, and completion of a background check.

 This is a tenure-track, nine-month appointment with the possibility for summer employment.
-Start date for the position is August 1, 2014, pending availability of funding.
+Start date for the position is August 1, 2016, pending availability of funding.
+There may be an opportunity for an earlier start date.
 Salary is competitive and commensurate with experience and qualifications.
-The University of West Georgia is committed to Persity.
+The University of West Georgia is committed to diversity.
 Women and minorities are invited and encouraged to apply.